 7 – Águas Livres Aqueduct

-The building withstood the 1755 earthquake.
+The building withstood the earthquake of 1755.

 Without a doubt, this is one of Lisbon’s most iconic monuments.